Spontaneous crash at `dt_opencl_write_buffer_to_device` when exporting

 I did not enable "automatic graphics switching" in the OS settings; and the laptop was plugged in the power source in both cases.

 #1 Updated by Ulrich Pegelow about 2 years ago

 - % Done changed from 0 to 20

 I tried with your image but I could not reproduce your issue here on my NVIDIA GPU.
 I have no personal experience with the Intel OpenCL implementation that drives your system.

 FWIW: your crash is triggered in the lens correction module.

-#2 Updated by Sarge Borsch almost 2 years ago
+#2 Updated by Sarge Borsch about 2 years ago

 Ulrich Pegelow wrote: